rcamach7/facebook-clone/README.md

 #### Pending Improvements

 - replace right tab in homepage with a component displaying friends and other users using the application.
-- Create a full page loading UI so that its more clear data is still being fetched for the user.
 - Add more icons on the navbar so it looks closer to the original facebook navbar.